nic0lin4/ml-nd-capstone_project/README.md

 # README
-This is a capstone project for the udacity machine learning engineer nanodegree course.
+This is the capstone project for the udacity machine learning engineer nanodegree course.

 ### Introduction